Understanding the WiFi Engineering Process: A Step-by-Step Guide

 • User Health - With yet another set of software tools and sensors, we can monitor the system performance from the user’s perspective.
 We’re going to benchmark industry performance, and measure our user’s experience to that benchmark.

-So there you have it from start to never ending.
+So there you have it from start to never-ending.

 At SecurEdge, we provide a WiFi as a Service platform that makes networking more affordable and easier to implement.
 If you have any questions or would like to discuss an upcoming project, please contact us here.